Exploring climate change and the Arctic

 “To conduct sampling we used our Polish Institute research vessel ‘Oceania’ which you see on the video, as well as some Norwegian ships.
-We try to get us much fresh material as possible and as the project is lasting three years, we decided to have extensive field work in the first two summer seasons.
+We try to get as much material as possible and since the project last for three years, we decided to have extensive field work in the first two summer seasons.
 This provided us with a lot of great biological material which hopefully will enable us to tackle all the questions we have in mind,” explains Dr. Kukliński.

 The project is being conducted in close cooperation with the Norwegian Institute for Water Research.
 Dr. Kukliński notes that the cooperation has been very beneficial for the research, noting that together the researchers can accomplish much more than when working separately:

 “Of course we do not know everything so we needed partners which will help with some of the issues like marine chemistry or modelling.
 All in all, they are benefiting from our part of the research and we benefit from their part,” he explains, “I definitely would like to continue our collaboration after this project is over.”

 Visit the excellent POLNOR Facebook page where the team shares knowledge on the Arctic ecosystem, as well as photos, videos and other updates from the project.